tylerjcw/KeyChord/README.md

 ; Then we will add the new KeyChord to our original keychord, bound to the "k" key. exampleKeyChord.Add("k", nestedKeyChord)

+; Call the execute function when our initial hotkey is hit.
+^#a::exampleKeyChord.Execute()
 ```
 Now, "Ctrl+Win+a, then k (within 2 seconds), then g (within 3 seconds)" will Open Google, and so on down the list of hotkeys.